Holomorphic functions of finite order generated by Dirichlet series: Riesz summation revisted

 is holomorphic and satisfies for all $s\in [\re>\re~s_{0}]$

 where as usual $\Gamma$ denotes the Gamma function.
 Moreover, the convergence in \eqref{corona1new} is uniform on each cone $|\arg (s-s_{0})|\le \gamma < \frac{\pi}{2}$. \end{Theo}

 The proof, although far more complex, is analog to that for the case $k=0$ stated in Theorem~\ref{corona2.0}.
-The proof of the cases $k \in \mathbb{N}_0$ and $0<k<1$ follows the lines from \cite{HardyRiesz}.
-Very much inspired by the ideas given there, the proof for the general case is given in full detail in Section~\ref{summatory}.
-Finally, in the rest of this section we collect a few crucial consequences of the preceding theorem.
+A proof of the two cases $k \in \mathbb{N}_0$ and $0<k<1$ is given in \cite{HardyRiesz}, whereas the proof of the general case is omitted.
+Very much inspired by the ideas used in \cite{HardyRiesz}, we give a self contained proof with full details in our appendix from Section~\ref{appendix} which incorporates all different cases simultaneously.

+For the rest of this section we collect a few crucial consequences of the preceding theorem.

 \begin{Rema} As above, we like to mention that the integral formula from \eqref{laplace3} may be read as follows: The function $s\mapsto \Gamma(1+k) \frac{f(s)}{s^{1+k}}$ is the Laplace transform of $t\mapsto S^{\lambda,k}_{t}(D)(0)$, in short